 Bali Weather March Averages, Indonesia

 Although the days are getting longer and hotter, the temperature of the sea is actually cooling.
-The average sea temperature in March is 28°C (82°C), which is a slight decrease from February.
-Even with the decrease, this is still very warm water that can be enjoyed by everyone, and for sustained periods as well, not just a quick dip.
+The average sea temperaturein March is 28°C, perfect for days at the beach!

-It is important to note that Nyepi Day is in March, which is a holy day in Bali.
+Nyepi Day is in March, which is a holy day in Bali.
 Practicing Hindus remain completely silent on this day and all residents are to remain indoors and make no noise.
 Outside activity is forbidden and the holy day lasts from 6 AM to 6 AM the following day.
-Beaches are closed and the airport is shutdown as well.
-In 2015, this day falls on March 21st, but check your calendar as it is a different day of March each year.
+Beaches are closed and the airport is shut too.

 Hotels for Bali in March